byt3bl33d3r/OffensiveNim/README.md

 ## Compiling the examples in this repo

 This repository does not provide binaries, you're gonna have to compile them yourself.

-This repo was setup to cross-compile the example Nim source files to Windows from *nix/MacOS, however they should work just fine directly compiling them on Windows (Don't think you'll be able to use the Makefile tho which compiles them all in one go).
+This repo was setup to cross-compile the example Nim source files to Windows from Linux or MacOS.

+### Easy Way (Recommended)

+Use [VSCode Devcontainers](https://code.visualstudio.com/docs/remote/create-dev-container) to automatically setup a development environment for you (See the [Setting Up a Dev Environment](#setting-up-a-dev-environment) section).
+Once that's done simply run `make`.

+### Hard way (For the bold)

-[Install Nim](https://nim-lang.org/install_unix.html) using your systems package manager (for windows [use the installer on the official website](https://nim-lang.org/install_windows.html))
+[Install Nim](https://nim-lang.org/install_unix.html) using your systems package manager (for Windows [use the installer on the official website](https://nim-lang.org/install_windows.html))

 - `brew install nim`
 - `apt install nim`
 - `choco install nim`

-(Nim also provides a docker image but don't know how it works when it comes to cross-compiling, need to look into this)
+(Nim also provides a [docker image on Dockerhub](https://hub.docker.com/r/nimlang/nim/))

 You should now have the `nim` & `nimble` commands available, the former is the Nim compiler and the latter is Nim's package manager.